 As the country with the world’s largest Muslim population, Indonesia is a major partner of Germany in dialogue on religious issues.
-In April 2013, the third German-Indonesian Interfaith and Intercultural Dialogue between representatives of the two countries’ governments and numerous civil-society organisations and religious communities was held in Manado in the Indonesian province of North Sulawesi.
+The fourth German-Indonesian Interfaith and Intercultural Dialogue between representatives of the two countries’ governments and numerous civil-society organisations and religious communities was held in September 2015 in Berlin.

-There are currently more than 300 German companies operating in Indonesia, many with their own production facilities.
+There are currently some 300 German companies operating in Indonesia, many with their own production facilities.
 They include not only global players but also many small and medium-sized companies covering a broad section of German business.

-As Germany’s official business promotion agency, Germany Trade & Invest (GTAI) advises Indonesian companies that are keen to extend their business activities to the German market and provides support in the form of foreign-trade information to German companies seeking to enter the Indonesian market (external link, opens in new windowwww.gtai.de).
+As Germany’s official business promotion agency, Germany Trade & Invest (GTAI) advises Indonesian companies seeking to expand their business activities to the German market and assists German companies seeking to enter the Indonesian market by providing foreign trade information.
+The GTAI website offers free access to extensive information on various business sectors of particular interest to German companies (external link, opens in new windowwww.gtai.de).

-The German industry and trade centre German Centre Indonesia in Serpong (external link, opens in new windowwww.germancentre.co.id) provides start-up assistance to small and medium-sized companies seeking to gain access to the Indonesian market.
+The German Centre Indonesia (www.germancentre.co.id) provides start-up assistance to small and medium-sized companies seeking to gain access to the Indonesian market.
 It offers production and office space complete with the necessary infrastructure and state-of-the-art communications.

-Other German institutions active in Indonesia are the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the KfW Development Bank and the Deutsche Investitions- und Entwicklungsgesellschaft (DEG), which is a KfW subsidiary.
+Other German institutions with country offices in Indonesia are the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the KfW Development Bank and the Deutsche Investitions- und Entwicklungsgesellschaft (DEG), which is a KfW subsidiary.

 German companies’ engagement in Indonesia